CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Testing/White-Box_Testing/coverageCriteria.md

 ***

-###Data-flow Coverage
+### Data-flow Coverage

 In Data-Flow Coverage the focus shifts from the coverage of individual elements in the code to the coverage of pairs of elements

 In particular, the coverage of Statements in which the content of some memory locations is modified, and in statements in which the content of the same memory location is used

-Our tests will excercise the assignments of values to the memory, and the usage of those assignments
+Our tests will exercise the assignments of values to the memory, and the usage of those assignments

 Data-flow Coverage does not have any relation to the other types of coverage

 ***

-###Mutation Coverage
+### Mutation Coverage

 The key concept of Mutation Coverage is that we want to evaluate the goodness of our test by modifying the code